Ifeatu Melifonwu: Detroit Lions

 Melifonwu was drafted in the third round, 101st overall, by the Detroit Lions in the 2021 NFL Draft.
 Melifonwu signed his four-year rookie contract with Detroit on July 23, 2021.

-On September 22, 2021, Melifonwu was placed on injured reserve after suffering a thigh injury in Week 2.
+On September 22, Melifonwu was placed on injured reserve after suffering a thigh injury in Week 2.
 He was activated on November 29.

 On June 1, 2022, Melifonwu started snaps as both a cornerback and a safety.

 On December 24, 2023, Melifonwu intercepted a pass from Minnesota Vikings quarterback Nick Mullens to end the game, clinching the Lions' first division title since 1993, and the first NFC North title for the Lions.

-In the 2024 NFL season, Melifonwu suffered an ankle injury during training camp.
-He was placed on IR.
+In 2024, Melifonwu suffered an ankle injury during training camp, causing him to be placed on injured reserve.
 Mid-season when the Lions opened his 21-day practice window, he dislocated his finger keeping him out for another month.
 He was able to return at the end of the season and impact his team.
-In Week 16 against the Bears, he knocked down a pass on 4th down.
+In Week 16 against the Chicago Bears, he knocked down a pass on fourth down.

 Miami Dolphins

 On March 13, 2025, Melifonwu signed a one-year, $4 million contract with the Miami Dolphins.
+Melifonwu made 16 appearances (including eight starts) for the Dolphins during the regular season, recording one interception, one pass defended, one sack, and 53 combined tackles.

+Tampa Bay Buccaneers

+On July 30, 2026, Melifonwu signed with the Tampa Bay Buccaneers.
+He was released on August 30, and re-signed to the practice squad.